Philip Yordan: Appraisal

-Bernard Fordon said "He wasn't a great writer.
+Bernard Gordon said "He wasn't a great writer.
 But he knew how to put the kind of showmanship material into films that made them financially successful and popular."

 Eddie Muller wrote "What made Yordan's scripts distinctive was his sometimes subtle, sometimes subversive, way of twisting genre conventions to keep things lively and unpredictable.
 His screenplays for 'The Chase,' 'Johnny Guitar' and 'The Big Combo' are quirky to the point of outrageousness.
 If the premise was slight, you could trust Yordan to goose it with plenty of 'business'."